ZachCurtis/EasyBullet/README.md

 local easyBullet = EasyBullet.new(EasyBulletSettingsOverrides)
 ```

-FireBullet - call on client or server to fire a bullet
+FireBullet - call on client to fire a bullet for a player, or on the server to fire a bullet for a NPC
 ```lua
 local direction = mouse.Hit.Position - gun.BarrelPosition
 local velocity = direction.Unit * 400